smartdevicelink/sdl_evolution/proposals/0188-get-interior-data-resumption.md

 #### Restoring Interior vehicle data

 Restoring interior vehicle data means that SDL should :
- - Send `GetInteriorData(IsSubscribe=true)` to HMI and store data received from HMI in cache.
+ - Send `GetInteriorVehicleData (subscribe=true)` to HMI and store data received from HMI in cache.
  - Restore subscription for the app internally (OnInteriorVehicleData notification from HMI should be transmitted to mobile)

 SDL should behave the same as before disconnect.